Aliases for CTCF Gene

 GeneCards Summary for CTCF Gene

-CTCF (CCCTC-Binding Factor (Zinc Finger Protein)) is a Protein Coding gene.
-Diseases associated with CTCF include intellectual disability-feeding difficulties-developmental delay-microcephaly syndrome and mental retardation, autosomal dominant 21.
-Among its related pathways are SIDS Susceptibility Pathways and TGF-beta Receptor Signaling Pathway.
+CTCF (CCCTC-Binding Factor) is a Protein Coding gene.
+Diseases associated with CTCF include mental retardation, autosomal dominant 21 and intellectual disability-feeding difficulties-developmental delay-microcephaly syndrome.
+Among its related pathways are Developmental Biology and SIDS Susceptibility Pathways.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and chromatin binding.
-An important paralog of this gene is HINFP.
+An important paralog of this gene is RREB1.

 UniProtKB/Swiss-Prot for CTCF Gene